IVF Success Rates

 The problem of selection bias exists in other medical specialties.
 For example, Medicare annually publishes mortality rates for coronary bypass surgeries.
 Guess who has the highest mortality rates?
 It's the best surgical units, because these are the units that accept and treat the most difficult cases, which, unsurprisingly, results in these excellent centers having the highest mortality rates.
 Due to the bias in patient selection, paradoxically, the best surgical units end up with the worst "success rates."

 The same principle applies to infertility programs, and especially to IVF.
 The days where IVF laboratories had their "little secrets" are long gone.
 Today, in vitro fertilization has in many ways become a commodity in that almost every halfway decent IVF program will have good pregnancy outcomes in average patients, as long as they control the age of their patients and make sure that they only select patients with reasonable ovarian reserve.

 U.S. IVF programs have been excellent in selecting such favorable patients, and over 30 years, year after year, have improved national pregnancy rates, as reported to CDC and SART.
 The figure below shows the rising trend of IVF success rates, nationwide, with the exception of women over 42, where the rate has fallen slightly.
 (Unfortunately, U.S. IVF live birth rates reached their peak in 2010 and have been declining since then.)

 At the same time, patients who are more "difficult" to manage are getting the shaft: If their FSH is a little high or their AMH low, they are turned away from IVF.
 If they do not produce at least 4-5 follicles, their cycles are cancelled.
 If they’re above age 42-43, forget it!
 Some fertility centers, unfortunately, exclude these patients—at least partially—in order to maintain their high success rates.

 In Europe, where pregnancy rates after IVF are much lower than in the U.S, things are even more discriminatory.
 Since governments in many countries control health care, including coverage for in vitro fertilization, they also determine coverage limits.
-In some Scandinavian countries, you are simply not eligible for IVF after 40, 41 or 42 (depending on the country).
+In some Scandinavian countries, you are simply not eligible for IVF after 40 (depending on the country).